-The trick is in the lights atop the cab.
+The hint is in the lights atop the cab.

 - When just the center is lit, highlighting the medallion number, the cab is available.

-- When no lights are lit, the cab already has a fare they are bringing to a destination.
+- When no lights are lit, the cab already has a fare and it is en route to its destination.

 New York City Taxi Passenger Limits

-- A child under 7 is allowed to sits on a passenger's lap in the rear seat in addition to the passenger limit.
+- A child under 7 is allowed to sit on a passenger's lap in the rear seat in addition to the passenger limit.

-- A passenger is allowed to sit in the front seat with the driver when passengers have filled the rear or in the case of a passenger who cannot get into the rear of the cab.
+- A passenger is allowed to sit in the front seat with the driver when passengers have filled the rear of the cab or in the case of a passenger who cannot get into the rear of the cab.

 What You Should Know About New York City Taxis